This Easy Peanut Chicken Stir Fry is loaded with chicken, vegetables, and the dreamy, irresistible flavor of peanut sauce that we crave so much!

 - 3 tablespoons chopped peanuts

-- white rice cooked according to the package directions
+- 1½ cups white rice, cooked according to the package directions

 - Whisk together the chicken broth and cornstarch until cornstarch has completely dissolved.
 Add peanut butter, soy sauce, brown sugar, ginger, and Sriracha, whisking until smooth.
 Set aside.

 - Add 2 tablespoons oil to a large skillet or wok.
 Stir-fry chicken in batches to avoid overcrowding the pan, adding additional oil between batches if necessary.
 Season with salt and fresh ground black pepper and stir-fry for several minutes or until no longer pink.
 Transfer cooked chicken to a plate with a slotted spoon and set aside.

 - Add additional 1 tablespoon oil to pan and add broccoli and red bell pepper.
 Cook, stirring for several minutes, or until beginning to get tender.
 Add mushrooms and green onions; stir-fry 3 to 4 minutes longer or until all vegetables are crisp-tender.
 Add green onions and garlic; cook 1 minute longer.